 red and blue =

-blue and green =
+blue and green

 green and red =

 red, green and blue =

 4.3 How is the image represented by the computer? - Conversion traps a) Open the image cells-16bit.tif.
 Make a copy (shift+d) and multiply it by 10.
 Measure the mean and total intensity in the two images.
 Convert the images to 8bit and measure again.
-In which image is the total intensity higher?
+What is the ratio of the intensities in the two images before and after the conversion?
 What does a person that only knows the 8 bit versions conclude?
 Can you explain what happened?